Tim2othy/lange-strasse/context.md

 2. This turns score [int], and this set of dice score [int]
 3. Everyones total score, and if they have gotten a "strich" so far
 4. The current turn [int]
-5. Starting player and order of play
+5. If he is the first second or third player

 ## For example: